LearnPAd/learnpad/lp-dashboard-kpi/lp-dash-bridge/README.md

 Roadmap       | http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Dashboard+KPI

 # Summary
-Bridge of the Dashboard KPI component
+Bridge of the Dashboard KPI component.
+It implements the interfaces mediating the interactions with the [`Learn PAd Core Platform`](https://github.com/LearnPAd/learnpad/blob/master/lp-core-platform)

+By default this module offers a servlet responding on the port ``7078`` The configurations are specified in : [`config/component.properties`](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/lp-dash-bridge/src/main/resources/config/component.properties)